Applied Innovation Leadership MA

 Upon successful completion of this course, you will be able to:

-- Realise complex projects through creation of ambitious artefacts for identified and diverse audiences and/or contexts;
+• realise complex projects through the creation of ambitious artefacts for identified and diverse audiences and/or contexts

-This course provides you with the requisite knowledge and skills for leadership in any industry that places innovation at its centre.
+This course aims to give you the requisite knowledge and skills for leadership in any industry that places innovation at its centre.
 This will typically take the form of innovation units within large organisations, governments and NGOs.
-In addition, the course provides you with core competencies cognisant with starting your own business or social enterprise.
+In addition, the course aims to provide you with core competencies cognisant with starting your own business or social enterprise.

 Our Talent Team is on hand to offer tailored career and enterprise information if you wish to gain employment within course-specific industries.
 It provides specialist careers information, advice, and guidance to all students, regardless of career aspirations.
 Our dedicated enterprise officers also offer valuable assistance on how to pursue an entrepreneurial pathway.